 STUART: Goodbye, girls!

 This is the second of the two interactions we shall see between Mr. Ullmann and the departing employees (other than Dick), the first being the byes exchanged with the two women who were earlier entering the lobby with their luggage, and now these two.
 The two women then continue down the hall seemingly in the direction of the blue flowered hallway and its EXIT sign, and just as Danny turned and saw the twin girls, here it is Jack who turns and stares at the two young women.
-Instead of continuing down the hall, the women likely go down the staircase to the left, but the scene cuts off before we see this.
+The women likely go down the staircase to the left, but the scene cuts off before we see this.

 Below is a diagram of the Torrance's apartment and its environ, including where the two girls appear to Danny in their death scene, as best as I've been able to establish it.